UoL-Planetary-Modelling/General_Documentation/WACCM Guides & Tutorials/WACCM_Workflow.md

 ### env_run.xml
 - There are various variables to change in env_run.

-- When a CESM model run is first initialized, it is called an initial run.
+- When a CESM model run is first initialised, it is called an initial run.
 If an initial run has finished and you want to continue to run the case, you can change the variable **$CONTINUE_RUN** and submit the run again.
 For an intial run, $CONTINUE_RUN must be set to FALSE.
 If the model continues a run, $CONTINUE_RUN is set to TRUE.

 - An initial CESM run can be initialized in one of **three run types**: startup, branch,or hybrid.
 The **$RUN_TYPE** variable is set to startup, hybrid, or branch accordingly (see section below).